 How is Body Camera Footage Managed?

-Once body-worn camera video has been recorded throughout an officer’s shift, the video evidence is uploaded through a LensLock docking station and added to the FBI-CJIS compliant Microsoft Azure cloud based-storage platform, also known as LensLocker™.
+Once body-worn camera video has been recorded throughout an officer’s shift, the video evidence is uploaded through a LensLock docking station and added to the FBI-CJIS compliant Microsoft Azure cloud based-storage platform, also known as LensLocker™ Digital Evidence Management Service (DEMS).
 This system allows officers to easily and securely manage video details, such as encounter type, and add detailed incident notes.
 Not only is LensLocker™ FBI-CIJS compliant, so you can be assured your data is always secure, but it also offers dedicated D.A. access so you can share critical evidence and track access with chain of custody reporting.

 Common Police Body Camera Laws

 Public and media requests for body-worn camera (BWC) video are governed by local, tribal, state and federal laws.
 Law enforcement agencies work closely with their legal counsel on specific situations.
-States vary tremendously in the scope of their laws governing public access to government information, including BWC and dash cam video.
+States vary tremendously in the scope of their laws governing public access to government information, including body-worn camera and law enforcement vehicle dash cam video.

 That being said, there are best practices for body cameras including video redaction, body positioning, proper use and training as well as footage storage and uploading.